detect-copy-paste/detect-copy-paste/README.md

 ## Integration

-It's simple to run jsinspect on your library source as part of a build process.
+It's simple to run detect-copy-paste on your library source as part of a build process.
 It will exit with an error code of 0 when no matches are found, resulting in a passing step, and a positive error code corresponding to its failure.
 For example, with Travis CI, you could add the following entries